LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/mars-rover.rst

 Add the following test that checks for unknown commands in ``spec/rover.spec.js``.

-12. Responds with completed false and a message for an unknown command
+14. Responds with, "completed false and a message for an unknown command".

 Submitting Your Work
 --------------------